≡ Menu

 • Allowable losses you made by selling assets that would normally be liable for CGT.
 (The opposite of a capital gain, in other words).

 Everyone has an annual capital gains tax allowance, or ‘annual exempt amount’ in HMRC-speak.
-This allowance is £6,000 up to 5 April 2024.
-However, the allowance will be halved to £3,000 from the 6 April 2024, whereupon it will be frozen.
+This allowance was halved to £3,000 on 6 April 2024.
+It is now frozen at this level.

-If your total taxable gains, minus any deductions, comes to more than your annual allowance, then you pay CGT on everything over that tax-free allowance.
+If your total taxable gains, minus any deductions, come to more than your annual tax-free allowance, then you pay CGT on everything over that allowance.

 Capital gains tax rates

-• Basic rate taxpayers pay 10% on their capital gains.
+• Basic-rate taxpayers now pay 18% on their capital gains.

 Your main home is nearly always exempt from capital gains tax under what’s called Private Residence Relief.
 This is automatically applied unless you’ve let your home out to more than a single lodger, used it for business, or if you’ve substantial acreage.
 In those cases, CGT might be payable.